cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 input/output files:
-  input                  Schematic definition file to be compiled into a binary msch file. output                 Output file to receive the resulting binary Mindustry schematic file (.msch).
+  input                  Schematic definition file to be compiled into a binary msch file.
+  -o, --output [OUTPUT]  Output file to receive the resulting binary Mindustry schematic file (.msch).
   -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified --file-references {path,uri,windows-uri}
                          specifies the format in which a reference to a  location  in a source file is output on console